 What is protein?

-Protein is one of 3 macronutrients, along with fat and carbs, that your body requires for life.
-Protein is made up of chains of linked amino acids, and the body breaks these down to be absorbed.
+Protein is one of the building blocks of life!
+It’s one of the three macronutrients that your body requires.
+(The other two are fat and carbs.)
+Protein is made up of chains of linked amino acids, which the body breaks down to be absorbed.

-Your cells use protein as fuel and as building blocks for structure and tissue including muscle, blood, bone, skin, and hair.
+Your cells use protein as fuel, and as building blocks for structure and tissue.
+That means your muscles, blood, bones, skin, and hair all use protein.

+Variety is key.
 Health experts recommend varying your protein choices, and having vegetarian options often.
-Many people also want plant foods cultivated with Non-GMO and organic techniques, because they are better for the planet.
-It’s easy to add plant protein to your day with a high-quality vegan supplement like Complete Organic Plant Protein+ from New Chapter.
+Many people also want plant foods cultivated with Non-GMO and organic techniques, because they’re better for the planet.
+A high-quality vegan protein supplement, like our Original Plant Protein+

 Do I need a protein supplement?

 For adults, the RDA (recommended dietary allowance) for daily protein is 0.8 grams for every kilogram of body weight (or 0.36 grams per pound).
-Using this math, a 130-pound woman (59 kg) should aim to get 47 grams of protein per day.
-Plant Protein+ supplement provides 20 g vegan complete protein per serving—building blocks for any lifestyle.
+For example, a 130-pound woman (59 kg) should aim to get 47 grams of protein per day.
+Our Plant Protein+ supplement provides 20 g of vegan complete protein per serving.

-Keep in mind that a dietary supplement goes beyond just filling nutritional needs, as it’s targeted to provide health benefits.
-Plant Protein+ promotes muscle repair and recovery,* and adds herbal benefits from superfoods including organic Turmeric or Beet extract.
-More than just a delicious snack, you can count on this 100% vegan protein choice to support your health goals every day.
+Even better, a dietary supplement goes beyond just filling nutritional needs: it’s also targeted to provide health benefits.
+Our protein powder promotes muscle repair and recovery, and adds herbal benefits from superfoods like organic Turmeric.*

 What are vegan amino acids?

 Amino acids are the building blocks of protein—so any protein, vegan or not, is from amino acids.
-Plant Protein+ builds complete protein with the right profile of amino acids from multiple protein-rich vegan sources, including Mung Bean and Brown Rice (this combo is a gentle, soothing food in the Ayurvedic tradition), and whole-food seeds such as Flax, Chia, Pumpkin, and Sunflower.
-A great choice for meeting protein recommendations whether you’re vegan, vegetarian, flexitarian, or even mainly carnivorous.
+Plant Protein+ builds complete protein with the right profile of amino acids from multiple protein-rich vegan sources.
+It has Mung Bean and Brown Rice (this combo is a gentle, soothing food in the Ayurvedic tradition), and whole-food seeds like Flax, Chia, Pumpkin, and Sunflower.
+So our protein supplements are a great choice whether you’re vegan, vegetarian, flexitarian, or even mainly carnivorous.

 Is whey vegan?

 Nope—whey protein is a dairy byproduct.
 If you’re looking for a complete protein source that doesn’t come from animals, you’ll want a precise combination of some of the best vegan protein sources, like grains and legumes.
-Read labels and look for “complete” and “vegan” to be sure you’re meeting your needs.
+That’s what we use here at New Chapter!
+Check protein supplement labels for “complete” and “vegan” to be sure you’re meeting your needs.

 Why would I reconsider taking a pea, soy or whey protein isolate?

-Research shows that isolates, like whey isolate or pea or soy isolate, can be difficult to digest.
+They can be tough to digest.
+Research shows that isolates, like in whey, pea, or soy protein powders, can give you that overfull, gassy feeling—bloated and uncomfortable.
 (No coincidence that milk & soy are also common allergens.)
-That difficulty in digestion from whey, pea, or soy gives you that overfull, gassy feeling—bloated and uncomfortable.
-Good news though: Research also shows that combining high-quality plant protein with a digestive enzyme boosts rapid, effective absorption of amino acids.
-The enzymes work to rapidly break down the protein, thereby reducing gas and bloating.
-Plant Protein+ is formulated with clinically studied digestive enzymes for better absorption and easier digestion—preventing bloating.*
+Good news, though!
+Research also shows that combining a high-quality plant protein with a digestive enzyme boosts rapid, effective absorption of amino acids.
+The enzymes work to rapidly break down the protein, reducing gas and bloating.
+So our Plant Protein+ is formulated with clinically studied digestive enzymes.
+And that means better absorption and easier digestion—preventing bloating.*

 Our protein blend of powdered foods and enzymes tends to be fluffier and more aerated when the canister is first filled.
-Over time, such as during transport and normal shelf-life, the blend settles and becomes more compressed.
-So while it may appear that the canister is not completely full when you first open it, please don’t worry!
-Each flavor and formula is measured and filled by weight, not volume—and you’re getting exactly the weight that’s labeled.
-We’ve added the “fill line” on the label to help you gauge possible settling.
+During transport and normal shelf-life, the blend settles and becomes more compressed.
+So even if it looks like your canister isn’t completely full when you first open it, please don’t worry!
+Each flavor and formula is measured and filled by weight, not volume—so you’re getting exactly the weight that’s labeled.
+We simply added the “fill line” on the label to help you gauge possible settling.